eksuas/eksuas.github.io/page2.md

 return -1
 ```

-One may ask how to know how much light is transmitted vs how much light is reflected?
+After that point, one may ask how to know how much light is transmitted vs how much light is reflected?
 In order to decide it, I used the Fresnel effect.
 It is a coefficient for reflection and refraction calculations.

 ```markdown
 function fresnel(ray, normal):